 Early diagnosis can help you lead a relatively normal life.
 Management is also very important.

 If you have an inherited condition, talk to a genetic counselor.
-He or she can help you understand the risk of passing it to your children.
+They can help you understand the risk of passing it to your children.